The Best Black Friday Marketing Campaigns of All Time

 As on Black Friday and Cyber Monday an average brand pushes a sale or promotion, it may be hard to stand out.
 That’s why many retailers set themselves apart from the competition, opting for more thought-provoking campaigns.
 Here are the best examples:

-Black Friday campaign by Cards Against Humanity
+Black Friday pranks by Cards Against Humanity

 Source: BSS commerce